 Genuine Low Transmission Oxygen Barrier Film Options

-45 micron low transmission oxygen barrier is available either as Silostop Orange, Passion Gold or as Silostop Black Silage Sheets.
+45 micron low transmission oxygen barrier is available either as Passion Gold, Passion Yellow or Silostop Orange Silage Sheets.
 Whilst strength is comparable to conventional 100 micron black plastic sheets, 45 micron oxygen barrier films are much better at moulding and clinging to the silage surface and much better at sealing at the edges than conventional 100 micron black silage sheets.

 Passion Gold or Passion Yellow oxygen barrier films and Silostop Orange oxygen barrier films are designed for use either under standard black plastic silage sheets or under a close weave anti-UV protective net.
 We consider these to be the best option currently available for effectively sealing a silage pit.

-Silostop Max Orange on Black or Passion Gold on Black are new 2 in 1 films.
+Silostop Max Orange on Black or Passion Yellow on Black are new 2 in 1 films.
 These thicker 80 micron oxygen barrier sheets are designed for use where only one sheet is used with or without a net.

 For best results, our preferred option is to use 45 micron Oxygen Barrier Film, then fold over side sheets and then apply a conventional black sheet.
 Cover with a protective net.
 Use gravel bags around the edge of the pit then cover with lorry tyre sidewalls, touching across the whole surface.
 This generally produces a completely air tight seal with no top waste and greatly reduced dry matter losses in the top metre of silage.